swagger-api/swagger.io-docs/home.md

 # Important Notice

 **In the next few hours some of the pages and links may not work properly.
-We apologize for the inconvenience and work on getting everything resolved as soon as possible**
+We apologize for the inconvenience and work on getting everything resolved as soon as possible.**

 # A Powerful Interface to your API